UniKrau/CrawlNews/README.md

 # CrawlNews

-A beautiful crawl framework , scrapy.
+A beautiful crawl framework , scrapy. but used a little part function

-The section one ,sprider just crawls the parts of the  website "bbc.com" information
+First of all , the section one , the sprider just crawls the parts of the  website "bbc.com" information

-It can be done better in future ,will do the theme crwal
+It can be done better in future ,will be done the theme crwal more details

-The section two store

- Applied mongodb store, singletone , distirbute mode and S3 storage
+The second part is storage that is supported three kinds  mongodb store, singletone , distirbute mode and S3 storage, anyway only is singleton mongodb  worked in this case

-The section three dupfilter

-Based on  the Redis server
+The section three dupfilter based on  the redis server to big scale crwal internet information

 Last things about UnitTest haven't done it yet

 Thank you